HomKeen/DSC180B-Q2-Capstone/index.md

 <details>
   <summary>Instantaneous Causal Relations with CD-NOD Algorithm and Structural Causal Models</summary>
   <br>
   Using the causallearn python package, the entire dataset was run through a CD-NOD algorithm to find instantaneous causal relations between each variable.
 This can then be visualized through a node graph.
 Using the causal links found from the CD-NOD algorithm, an additive noise model (ANM) was applied to each causal link to discover the direction of the link between each node.
-The ANM returns probabilities of causal direction between each given variable, and thus an $\alpha$ of 0.05 will be used to determine enough probable cause for a causal relation.
+The ANM returns probabilities of causal direction between each given variable, and thus an threshold of 0.05 will be used to determine enough probable cause for a causal relation.
 The detection of instantaneous relations is important, since our data has been averaged on a monthly basis.
 One month is more than enough time for our climate variables to affect one another, but this change would appear to be instantaneous in our data.
 </details>

 <br>